sourcekris/goRsaTool/README.md

 # goRsaTool

-A golang port of [RsaCtfTool](https://github.com/sourcekris/RsaCtfTool) for the express purposes of learning go.
+A golang port of [RsaCtfTool](https://github.com/sourcekris/RsaCtfTool) originally for the purpose of learning golang.
+Now just for fun.

-RsaCtfTool is an RSA tool for CTF challenges, it attempts multiple attacks against a public key in an effort to recover either the private key, the plain text of the message or both.
+goRsaTool is an RSA tool for CTF challenges, it attempts multiple attacks against a public key and/or an RSA encrypted ciphertext binary in an effort to recover either the private key, the plain text of the message or both.

-Attacks supported in this go version:
+Attacks supported in this version:

 * factordb attack (i.e. is the modulus already fully factored on factordb.com)
 * small q attack